canonical/temporal-k8s-operator/documentation/tutorial/06-deploy-ui.md

 Depending on the local configuration, the Temporal Web UI can be accessesed
 using:

-* The unit IP directly
+* The unit IP directly:

 ```
 TEMPORAL_UI_IP=$(juju show-unit temporal-ui-k8s/0 | yq '.temporal-ui-k8s/0.address')